 If you outsource any product from China, you’re probably familiar with Chinese New Year, also known as CNY.
 Perhaps your supply chain has even experienced CNY before.
 If so, you know that Chinese New Year is in a class by itself when it comes to preparing for production and shipping disruptions.
 If this Chinese New Year will be your first rodeo, let us help keep your supply chain on track while minimizing any negative impacts.

-Chinese New Year will begin on Friday, February 16th, 2018.
+Chinese New Year will begin Tuesday, February 5th, 2019.
 Typically, Chinese offices and factories close for about three working weeks, allowing workers time to travel back home to spend the holiday with their families.
 To get a better idea of how large the migration movement during the Chinese New Year holiday, Baidu, which is often referred to as China’s version of Google, released an interactive map tracking the migration patterns around the country.
 Here’s the migration map from 2015:

 In 2015, an estimated 80 million workers, the majority in urban areas along China’s coast, traveled by road, train and plane back to their rural hometowns during CNY.
 The massive holiday migration goes back to the late 1970s, when economic reforms caused extraordinary growth in cities in coastal regions of China, especially in the cities of Shenzhen, Xiamen, Shantou and Zhuhai.
 Rural Chinese, looking for a stable paycheck, moved to cities hundreds of miles from home.
 But just like in the U.S., holidays are considered family time and the Chinese business calendar reflects that.